NicolasLagaillardie/mpst_rust_github/artifact.md

 ```bash
 ./scripts/ping_pong_mesh_ring.sh # This will take around 1 hour
 ```

-The above benchmarks run a set of the benchmarks from Figure 9.
-In particular, `ping_pong` protocols are up to 200 loops, and `mesh` and `ring` protocols are up to _five_ participants.

 **Results:** After running the above scripts,
 5 graphs will be displayed corresponding to Figure 9.